 Another reason to feel good about your morning cup?
-Coffee drinkers have a decreased risk of cirrhosis of the liver, scarring of the liver which can lead to liver failure in some cases.
+Coffee drinkers have a decreased risk of cirrhosis of the liver, and scarring of the liver, which can lead to liver failure in some cases.
 Drinking just 2 cups per day has been shown to reduce the risk of cirrhosis by as much as 43%.

 11. Reduced Stroke Risk

 Did you know that up to 15 million people a year suffer a stroke?
 Or that it’s the leading cause of disability after dementia?
 Reducing your risk of stroke includes taking several steps, one of them being to quit smoking if you currently do.
 But it also turns out that your daily cup of coffee can cut your risk of stroke.
-Data from several studies has suggested that drinking at least 2 cups of coffee a day can decrease your risk of stroke by up to 14% when compared to not drinking any coffee at all.
+Data from several studies have suggested that drinking at least 2 cups of coffee a day can decrease your risk of stroke by up to 14% when compared to not drinking any coffee at all.

 12. Prevents Retinal Damage

 A study from the University of Cornell found that an antioxidant in coffee can help prevent retinal damage from aging or glaucoma.
 The antioxidant is called chlorogenic acid, or CLA for short, and it helps reduce oxidative stress on the retinas, which occurs because it is a thin tissue layer that requires high levels of oxygen.
 Still, too much oxidative stress causes poor eyesight, retinal degeneration, and vision loss.